 As pro bono counsel, Taymaz succeeded in striking out the debt claim of a major Canadian bank with costs awarded to his client.
 He also represented an elderly client in a strata property dispute which was settled while the matter was in the Court of Appeal.

 - Member, European Corporate Governance Institute (since 2011)

 - Member, Access Pro Bono Society of British Columbia (since 2012)

-Away from work, Taymaz enjoys spending time with his family and friends.
+Away from work, Taymaz enjoys filmmaking, snowboarding, and spending time with his family and friends.